SoftblocksCo/Simple_coin/README.md

 ```

 ## Generate transaction
-This method generates new transaction and sign it.
+This method generates new transaction and signs it.
 Each transaction is a simple JSON, here's an example:
 ```json
 {
   "sender" : "jqRN5C3kS4t7kr7vFtdjouz1pw7eKhn+YoK1LvBcvEU",